jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 ## Heavy Hittin' Video

+So how do we make our videos heavy weight?
+To me, the most critical thing is they exist, and they aren't super long and boring.
+No one likes one of those super long screencasts.
+No one, not even the person recording it.

-Here are some tips for creating excellent support videos:
+Beyond that, here are some of tips I've learned for making excellent videos:

 First, don't be afraid to make it scrappy.
 No one is a video professional on their first try.
 Your customers are more focused on the content than they are the production value.
 Sure, some day down the line you might re-do them, but for now it's just important that they exist!

 Second, keep it focused.
-No one likes a super long and boring walkthrough.
-No one.
 We set a goal in advance for what we will cover, and who it is for.
 If it is for first-time users, then keep it to the basics.
 You can always supplement with an expert-level video later.